akgooljar0709/TD_Client_Server/README.md

 ## Install the python3 libraries
-To install these services, type the following commands in a terminal:
+To install these libraries, type the following commands in a terminal:
 ```sh
 sudo apt install python3-numpy
 sudo apt install python3-pip